dhirendrajha25/Jenkins-k8s-jcasc/README.md

 > ![GKE](./images/selectproject.PNG)

 - Check service and ingress.
 Here you also find the jenkins url to access the console.
+> Note: I have created and destroyed the cluster several time hence the ip address is different in the below screenshot
 > ![GKE1](./images/jenkins-url.PNG)

 - Check clusters.